 #7: Lean on Colleagues

 Small businesses have a lot in common with each other and the people who run them are like-minded: obsessive, passionate, driven, and familiar with the difficulties of growing a business.
 As you’ve run your business over the years, you’ve developed a strong list of contacts.
 Each person has a unique skillset and can offer great advice – don’t be afraid to ask.
 We’ve found that most business owners love talking about business growth and are more than willing to listen and offer feedback.

 As you remain proactive in the ongoing growth of your business, we hope you’ll find these to be helpful tips.
-If you have your own tips, feel free to email us – we would love to hear your story.
-And, if you are in growth mode and need help focusing on the right areas, get in touch with us here.
+If you have your own tips, feel free to email us at firstname.lastname@example.org – we would love to hear your story.
+And, if you are in growth mode and need help focusing on the right areas, get in touch with us at at email@example.com.